 Sabeehah's main interests lie in the ethical governance and innovation of AI systems, data privacy & protection, and using technology for social good.
 She brings an interdisciplinary academic background with a keen focus on the humanities, human rights, and societal issues particularly for vulnerable, marginalised and minority groups.

-Prior to joining the Turing, Sabeehah also has experience in entrepreneurship, business, and education where she established a Mathematics education centre in South Africa, providing quality education to over 2000 students for 7 years and creating employment for over 40 individuals.
+Prior to joining the Turing, she conducted fieldwork research within the Somali migrant community in South Africa focusing on social dynamics as it relates to religion, integration, and international relations.
+This was later published by the Institute for Global Dialogue (IGD).
+Sabeehah also has experience in entrepreneurship, business, and education where she established a Mathematics education centre in South Africa, providing quality education to over 2000 students for 7 years and creating employment for over 40 individuals.

 Achievements and awards

 - Winner, UK Women of The Future Award, Commonwealth Category, sponsored by AVIVA and KPMG | 2021